 When placing the implants into the body, Dr. Kesarwani uses the Keller Funnel.
 This sterile device allows the implant to be placed without directly touching them.
 With minimal biofilm and bacteria, the implants are less damaged.
-And the bonus: a shorter incision is needed when using the Keller Funnel, so you’ll have a smaller resulting scar!
+And the bonus: a shorter incision may be needed when using the Keller Funnel, so you could have a smaller resulting scar!

 Implant placement is usually partially under the pectoral muscles (dual plane).
-This gives you a nicer, more natural looking shape.
-In the right patient, the implants may be entirely over the pectoral muscle (subglandular).
-This is more common for women who have some sagging and are trying to avoid a breast lift, which is a more extensive procedure.
+We have found that this gives you a nicer, more natural looking shape.
+In the right patient, the implants may be entirely over the pectoral muscle.
+This position is known as subglandular.
+Subglandular breast implant placement is more common for women who have some sagging and have chosen to achieve a subtle lift with implants alone, instead of undergoing a breast lift (mastopexy), which is a more extensive procedure.